 - Tenants are not able to talk to their client service officers, or when they try to get in contact with their CSO, they are never available and do not return their calls. - You cannot make an appointment through other staff to see your CSO - Waterloo Housing staff often lose tenant paperwork.
-Usually, they do not know whom the tenant's CSO is. - Housing staff do not know how to do their jobs. - Housing has not given out information packs for new arrivals. - Tenants who have difficulty filling out forms are sent off to the Factory Community Centre. - Waterloo Housing has no duty of care towards their tenants. - One tenant with eye site impairment was told that was not the CSO problem when it came to seeking assistance with form filling
+Usually, they do not know who the tenant's CSO is. - Housing staff do not know how to do their jobs. - Housing has not given out information packs for new arrivals. - Tenants who have difficulty filling out forms are not offered assistance but advised to go to the Factory Community Centre. - Waterloo Housing has no duty of care towards their tenants. - One tenant with eye site impairment was told that this was not the CSO problem when it came to seeking assistance with form filling